ArnavT005/Traffic_Density_Estimation/Subtask2/README.md

 	- <VID_PATH>: trafficvideo.mp4
   - <FPS_VID>:
 	 This is the frames per second at which the video must be processed for density estimation.
-This argument is optional.
-Default value is 3 FPS.
+This argument is optional and should be between 1 and 15.
-	 (We have used 3 FPS for density estimation purpose)
+	 Default value is 5 FPS.
+(We have used 5 FPS for density estimation purpose)

 Note: any argument other than the ones described above are ignored by the
       program